 Our Mentor Coaches are International Coach Federation (ICF)-accredited coaches, and have strong academic and professional backgrounds.
 Mentor Coaches work one-on-one and in groups to help learners develop, achieve and demonstrate proficiency in their coaching skills and practice.
 You have the opportunity to work and learn from multiple mentor coaches throughout the program.

 Coaching @ UBC was awarded Honourable Mention for the International 2018 Prism Award.
 This is a prestigious honour from the International Coach Federation for businesses and organizations with coaching programs that fulfill rigorous professional standards, address key strategic goals, shape organizational culture and yield discernible and measurable positive impacts.

 All fees are in Canadian dollars and are subject to change.
-Fees can be paid by Visa®, Mastercard®, cash, money order or certified cheque.
+Fees can be paid by Visa®, Mastercard®, cheque, bank draft or wire transfer.

 Withdrawals, Refunds and Cancellations

 Please see page 18 of the program handbook for information on our withdrawal, refund and cancellation polices.

 Before applying to this program, we ask you to carefully read and understand the program handbook.
 The handbook contains detailed information about the program curriculum as well as important policies, terms and conditions that you are required to be aware of.

 We also want you to note that students accepted into the program are asked to sign an agreement to demonstrate your commitment and understanding of the program’s terms of engagement, and expectations of students.
 Details of this agreement, along with information on UBC’s professional code of conduct, can be found in the program handbook.

 Admission to this program is competitive and applications exceed the number of spaces available.
 Before applying to the program, we would be happy to discuss your eligibility, prior experience and the relevance of the program to your goals.
 Please contact us to set up an appointment.